FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/new_project.md

 ## Overview

-Before we can start progrmming a robot, we must create a new project in Visual Studio Code (VSCode).
+Before we can start programing a robot, we must create a new project in Visual Studio Code (VSCode).
 This section will go over:

 - [Creating a New Project](#creating-a-new-project)
 - [Creating a New Subsystem](#creating-a-new-subsystem)